ubc-provenance/PIDSMaker/docs/docs/features/instability.md

-# Variability
+# Instability

-## Measure variability across multiple iterations
+## Measure instability across multiple iterations

-Most systems are prone to uncertainty, with some runs reaching high performance, while others fail dramatically.
-To quantify this variability, we run the system multiple times using different random seeds and compute the mean and standard deviation of key performance metrics.
+Most systems are prone to instability, with some runs reaching high performance, while others fail dramatically.
+To quantify this instability, we run the system multiple times and compute the mean and standard deviation of key performance metrics.
 This can be done easily by using the `--experiment=run_n_times` tag:

 ```shell
 ./run.sh orthrus CADETS_E3 --tuned --experiment=run_n_times